 To make the Home Invasion Visit just a bit more surreal, she suddenly began alluding to previous posts.

-She saw the inside of my refrigerator and said, “Wow, that is a full fridge.
+She saw the inside of my refrigerator and said, “Wow, that is a full fridge(link no longer available).
 Do you just shop every two weeks?”

 Me, sheepishly: “No, I usually shop every week.
 It’s just